 Capable students may experience difficulty in school, not because they lack ability, but because they lack good study skills.
 Overwhelmed teachers struggle with getting through course content and have very little time to teach students these important skills.
-Some students develop study skills independently, but many students go through school without receiving proper instruction on how to most effectively maximize their time and energy.
+Some students develop study skills independently.
+However, many students go through school without receiving proper instruction on how to most effectively maximize their time and energy.
 Consequently, school work is overwhelming for many parents and students.
 The lack of strategic study skills often leaves students feeling stressed out with little time for relaxation and socialization.
-With teenage depression and anxiety rates at an all time high, both parents and youth would benefit immensely from acquiring these much needed skills.
+With teenage depression and anxiety rates at an all time high, youth would benefit immensely from acquiring these much needed skills.
 Students need time for self-care.
 These skills will help students become more effective with their time.
 Consequently, they will have more opportunity to focus on other activities.

 SHORT-TERM LEARNING STRATEGIES

 All students can relate to sitting and going over over and over study content until it seeps into the brain.
 Students often spend endless hours repeating and rehearsing things like dates, words, names, etc. Most recently, teacher training programs have instructed teachers to take a step back from these strategies.
 These Rehearsal or Repeating Study Strategies, often called “Drill and Kill” strategies, were more popular in the past.